 Around the world, our rivers, lakes and streams are being pushed to the brink.
 Today, one-third of all freshwater fish face extinction and nearly half of all people on the planet live in water-stressed locations.
 For people and nature, the need to protect and restore our global freshwater ecosystems has never been more urgent.

-To help address these challenges, The Enterprise Mobility Foundation (EMF) has made a second five-year pledge of $30 million to The Nature Conservancy (TNC)—bringing its total commitment to the organization to $60 million over 10 years.
+To help address these challenges, the Enterprise Mobility Foundation has made a second five-year pledge of $30 million to The Nature Conservancy (TNC)—bringing its total commitment to the organization to $60 million over 10 years.

-Renewed support from EMF will help TNC conserve thousands of kilometers of rivers and streams and thousands of hectares of watersheds (including floodplains, wetlands and lakes), as well as benefit millions of people.
+Renewed support from the Enterprise Mobility Foundation will help TNC conserve thousands of kilometers of rivers and streams and thousands of hectares of watersheds (including floodplains, wetlands and lakes), as well as benefit millions of people.

 Specifically, funding will support TNC’s work to improve the health of rivers and freshwater ecosystems and foster resilient communities in the United States, Canada and Europe.
 It will also support the critical advancement of science and tools needed to achieve conservation impact at global scales.